 - Turn the potatoes.
 Continue baking until golden brown and about 15-20 minutes more.
 Serve with sour cream or tomato sauce.

-Health Benefits of This Roasted Potato Recipe
+Health Benefits of Roasted Potatoes Recipe

 Potatoes have essential nutrients like calcium, magnesium, iron, zinc, and copper.
 A single potato can provide a significant portion of your daily manganese and copper needs.
 The potato skin is particularly rich in potassium.

-- High in Potassium.
+High in Potassium.
 Potatoes, especially their skins, are a great source of potassium, which is essential for regulating blood pressure, reducing the risk of stroke, and maintaining proper muscle and nerve function.

-- Low in Fat.
+Low in Fat.
 Prepared with just a drizzle of vegetable oil, these roasted potatoes are low in fat, making them a heart-healthy choice while still delivering a satisfying and delicious dish.

 Why potatoes with skin are good for you: